-3 See (Menzel, 2014a), §2 for a formal proof and a discussion of the surrounding philosophical issues.
+$^{^{2}}$ See (Menzel, 2018) for a formal proof of this and other controversial theorems in the simplest modal predicate logic, as well as discussion of the surrounding philosophical issues.

-Avoiding this consequence requires choosing between restrictions (of varying severity) on one's logical system, each with its own virtues and liabilities.4 However, some philosophers - so-called necessitists - embrace Nec (from which, of course, Ex trivially follows) and choose instead to offer sophisticated philosophical explanations of the allegedly mistaken naïve intuition that some things might not have existed.5 The choice of a logic and the adoption of a philosophical standpoint about the metaphysics of sets are therefore interestingly interdependent.
+Avoiding this consequence requires choosing between restrictions (of varying severity) on one's logical system, each with its own virtues and liabilities.3 However, some philosophers - so-called necessitists - embrace NE (from which, of course, OD trivially follows) and choose instead to offer sophisticated philosophical explanations of the allegedly mistaken naïve intuition that some things might not have existed.4 The choice of a logic and the adoption of a philosophical standpoint about the metaphysics of sets are therefore interestingly interdependent.

 It is not our purpose here to adjudicate these issues.
-Rather, the point of this initial section has been to illustrate one powerful motivation for modal set theory, namely, its usefulness as a tool for exploring quite traditional lines of inquiry in modal metaphysics concerning contingency, essentiality, ontological dependence, and the like that surface naturally in connection with the existence of sets.
-The remainder of this article, however, will be devoted to the development of modal set theory with regard to a rather more directed inquiry into both the nature and structure of sets that is motivated in particular by the attractive prospect of a satisfying explanation of Russell's Paradox.
+Rather, the point of this initial section has been to illustrate one powerful motivation for modal set theory, namely, its usefulness as a tool for exploring quite traditional lines of inquiry in modal metaphysics concerning contingency, essentiality, ontological dependence, and the like that surface naturally in connection with the existence of sets.5 The remainder of this article, however, will be devoted to recent development in modal set theory with regard to a rather more directed inquiry into both the nature and structure of sets that is motivated in particular by the attractive prospect of a satisfying explanation of Russell's Paradox.

-2 ZF and Russell's Paradox7
+2 ZF and Russell's Paradox6

-The years 1897-1903 saw the emergence of a string of related paradoxes concerning the notions of number, set, class, property, proposition, and truth.
-Among those concerning sets, Russell's Paradox is undoubtedly the best known and arguably the one most directly responsible for subsequent developments in the foundations of mathematics.
+The years 1897-1903 saw the emergence of a string of related paradoxes concerning the notions of number, set, class, property, proposition, and truth.7 Among those concerning sets, Russell's Paradox is undoubtedly the best known and arguably the one most directly responsible for subsequent developments in the foundations of mathematics.
 The argument is well-known.
-Its heart, of course, is the principle of naïve comprehension, i.e., the principle that, for any property of things, there is the set of things that have the property.
+Its heart, of course, is the principle of naïve comprehension, i.e., the principle that, for any property of things, there is the set of things that have that property.
 More formally (and somewhat anachronistically) expressed in the language of first-order logic, it is the principle that, for any predicate $\varphi(x)$, there is the set of things it is true of: